EENCloud/EEN-CLI-Public/README.md

 ## DESCRIPTION

-The `video` command allows you to download videos from cameras, list available videos, and check the status of preview recordings.
+The `video` command allows you to download recorded videos, list available videos, and check the status of preview recordings.

 ## COMMANDS